 Fun fact about “Viva La Vida”: It was the last one Frida painted in life.
 Curiously, Diego Rivera’s last painting also featured watermelons.

-The vestiges of her life
+The vestiges of Frida Kahlo's life

 This is not a regular museum; this is a house-museum.
 Frida was born, lived and died here, so you’ll find lots of personal items that reflect how life was in Mexico during the first half of the twentieth century.
 The kitchen is very Mexican, decorated with small pottery hanging on the walls and spelling the names of Frida and Diego.
 The dining room is full of folk art, reflecting the couple’s relationship with Mexican indigenous artisans and their love of Mexican culture.
 Upstairs, you’ll find Frida’s studio, with her wheelchair, oils, and easel, and also her two bedrooms full of those things that one day made her so happy.